-Overload control enables a UP function becoming or being overloaded to gracefully reduce its incoming signalling load by instructing its peer CP functions to reduce sending traffic according to its available signalling capacity to successfully process the traffic.
+Overload Control enables a UP function becoming or being overloaded to gracefully reduce its incoming signalling load by instructing its peer CP functions to reduce sending traffic according to its available signalling capacity to successfully process the traffic.
 A UP function is in overload when it operates over its signalling capacity which results in diminished performance (including impacts to handling of incoming and outgoing traffic).

+If per slice UP resource management is supported and configured, a UP function may use the Overload Control to gracefully reduce its inconming signalling load associated with a specific slice by instructing its peer CP function to reduce sending traffic related to that slice, when the load of in the UP function associated with that slice becoming or being overloaded.

 Overload control aims at shedding the incoming traffic as close to the traffic source as possible generally when an overload has occurred (reactive action), so to avoid spreading the problem inside the network and to avoid using resources of intermediate nodes in the network for signalling that would anyhow be discarded by the overloaded node.